-Pupils learn about the Academy’s ‘Going for Gold’ rules and classroom rules on entry and throughout the year.
+Pupils learn about our high expectations for behaviour on entry and throughout the year.
 This is further enhanced through assemblies and PSHE lessons.
 Pupils learn about the importance of having rules and how these relate to laws.
 We use a range of PSHE resources, including visitors and educational visits to promote moral, spiritual, social and cultural awareness among our pupils.
 Our children have a well-developed sense of justice.
 They are increasingly able to understand and discuss why there needs to be consequences for those who break the rules or laws.
 By being immersed in the ethos of the school, our children learn about their responsibility to be law abiding citizens.

 Alongside rules and laws, we promote freedom of choice and the right to respectfully express views and beliefs.
 Through the provision of a safe, supportive environment and empowering education, we provide boundaries for our children to make choices safely; for example:

 Our behaviour policy is built on the principle that children are responsible for their own actions and choices and that these have consequences.
 Our sanctions system provides reflection time where pupils are able to think about the impact of their choices.
 Individual children are supported by sports mentors as well as receiving regular support in a small nurture group.
 During PSHE, e-Safety lessons and assemblies, pupils are taught how to keep themselves safe whilst they exercise their rights and personal freedoms.
 Safeguarding is embedded in every aspect of life at the school.